Mean values of arithmetic functions in short intervals and in arithmetic progressions in the large-degree limit: Results on character sums

-Let $\Omega$ be the set of finite multisets of elements from $\mathbb{N}_{>0} \times \mathbb{N}_{>0}$, so that $\omega_f$, the factorization type of a polynomial $f$, is an element of $\Omega$.
+Let $\Omega$ be the set of finite multisets of elements from $\mathbb{N} \times \mathbb{N}$, so that $\omega_f$, the factorization type of a polynomial $f$, is an element of $\Omega$.
 For an element $\FactType=\{ (d_i,e_i) : 1 \le i \le k\} \in \Omega$, we define its size to be $|\FactType|:=\sum_{i=1}^{k} d_i e_i$ and its length to be $\ell(\FactType):=k$.
 For a factorization function $\alpha$ and a factorization type $\omega \in \Omega$, we denote by $\alpha(\omega)$ the value of $\alpha$ on a polynomial $f$ with $\omega_f=\omega$ if such a polynomial exists, and otherwise set $\alpha(\omega)=0$.
 We have, by the triangle inequality,

-Thus, it suffices to bound the sum on the right hand side of \eqref{eq:triang}.
-In order to bound the exponential sums
+Thus, it suffices to bound the sum on the right-hand side of \eqref{eq:triang}.
+In order to bound the character sums

-we use tools from symmetric function theory to relate these exponential sums to exponential sums over irreducible polynomials.
-Such sums we know how to bound due to RH over function fields.
+we relate them to products of \emph{monomial symmetric polynomials} evaluated at $\chi(P)$ where $P$ runs over irreducible polynomials of certain degrees, see Lemmas~\ref{lem:multi} and \ref{lem:monomial}.
+We use tools from symmetric function theory in order to be able to use RH efficiently in bounding these evaluations of symmetric polynomials.

 Apart from symmetric function theory and RH, we use an additional idea, which first appeared in \cite{bhowmick2017}.
-Namely, we use the trivial bound for some of the sums over primes that we encounter, the reason being that the trivial bound is better than what RH gives in some cases.
+Namely, we use the trivial bound in place of RH in some cases, as the trivial bound is superior when the degrees considered are small.
+This is in the spirit of the Drinfeld--Vl\u{a}du\c{t} bound, where one bounds the number of points on curves over $\FF_q$ when $q$ is fixed and the genus varies.